rapid7/insightconnect-plugins/cisco_firepower_management_center/help.md

 #### Delete Address Object

-This action deletes the address object.
+This action deletes an address object.

 ##### Input